Skip to Content

 Some medications may cause a reduced appetite or nausea.
 If your Lab is taking a new course of medication and this occurs, you should inform your vet as there may be a more suitable alternative.

-If your Labrador Retriever has had his recent vaccinations, sometimes these can cause adverse reactions, including loss of appetite.
 The good news is this should only be brief.
 Ensure your Lab is drinking plenty of fresh water and keeping himself hydrated.

 9. Dental Pain